 - quality assurance

-- technical advice relating to diagnostic testing, and
+- technical and policy advice relating to diagnostics, biosecurity and biosafety.

-- contribute to the National Animal Health Information System (NAHIS).
+SCAHLS also contributes to laboratory and general disease surveillance initiatives and the National Animal Health Information System (NAHIS).

-- provides training in EAD recognition and diagnosis for Australia's and overseas animal health field and laboratory staff, and is
+- providing education and training in EAD recognition and diagnosis for animal health workers

-- a designated OIE and/or national reference laboratory for bluetongue, avian influenza, Newcastle disease, Hendra and Nipah virus diseases, yellowhead disease, epizootic haematopoietic necrosis, brucellosis and rabies, and
+- serving as an OIE reference centre for bluetongue, avian influenza, Newcastle disease, Hendra and Nipah virus diseases, yellowhead disease, epizootic haematopoietic necrosis and OIE Collaborating Centre for New and Emerging Diseases as well as a national reference laboratory for brucellosis and rabies

-In addition to AAHL, there are state or territory government, private and university animal health laboratories within the network.
+In addition to AAHL, the network includes state or territory government, private and university animal health laboratories.
+The network comprises:

 - six central state or territory government laboratories